-3. Husks are made of calcium, so the ones that don't come off by scraping can be treated with a calcium remover, or a mild acid such as oxalic or phosphoric acid, found in hull cleaners.
+3. Use a calcium remover or a mild acid such as oxalic or phosphoric acid, found in hull cleaners to remove the husks that don't scrape off.
 Apply the chemical to the husks, let it penetrate them, and rinse away with water.
-A couple of applications and gentle scrubbing with a nylon brush may be necessary to fully remove the husks.
+A couple of applications and gentle scrubbing with a nylon brush may be necessary to remove the husks.

-5. When all the barnacles and husks are removed, clean the hull with a fiberglass-safe boat wash, wait for it to dry, and then apply at least two coats of boat wax.
-The wax provides a protective layer that slows the reattachment of marine growth and makes removing new barnacles much easier in the future.
+5. When all the barnacles and husks are removed, clean the hull with a fiberglass-safe boat wash, wait for it to dry, and then apply at least two coats of boat wax, which slows the reattachment of marine growth and makes removing new barnacles much easier.

 Hulls with Heavy Barnacle Buildup